rltvty2/wli/README.txt

 WARNING: THIS SOFTWARE IS IN ALPHA AND IS NOT RECOMMENDED FOR USE ON YOUR MAIN/CRITICAL PC.
 THIS SOFTWARE IS PROVIDED AS-IS.
 THE AUTHOR ACCEPTS NO LIABILITY FOR DAMAGES OR DATA LOSS CAUSED BY THIS SOFTWARE.
 BACK UP YOUR DATA BEFORE USE.
 USE AT YOUR OWN RISK.

+Running:

-For Linux you must download ulli-linux-v090145.py, then in the terminal run the following code:
+For Linux you must download ulli-linux-v090146.py, then in the terminal run the following code:

+Right click on ulli-linux-v090146.py, then click properties, and then, under the permissions tab check "Allow this file to run as a program".
+Then double click on the .py and click "Run in Terminal"

+Alternatively just run this code in your terminal, in the same folder you downloaded to:

-sudo python3 ulli-linux-v090145.py
+sudo python3 ulli-linux-v090146.py

 For Windows you must download ulli-windows-v090145.zip, right click on the .bat, and then run the program as administrator.

 You may have to disable bitlocker/decrypt your hard drive to use this software.